tanelpoder/catbench/README.md

 ## CatBench

-You can already test this app out yourself, installation steps are below.
+You can test this app out yourself, installation steps are below.

 Here are a few screenshots of the similarity search and recommendation engine app (for cats!) in action: